Shrutiii1405/Conversion-of-Number-Systems/README.md

 ## Future Enhancements

+- Integrate this convertor in Scientific Calculator for smooth and easy calculation
+- improve the ui according to the above vision
 - Support for negative numbers
 - Support for larger integer ranges (long long)
 - Real-time conversion without button click
-- Improved UI styling and layout design
-- Exception-based error handling

 ---